Julie Dash

 Julie Ethel Dash (born October 22, 1952) is an American filmmaker, music video and commercial director, author, and website producer.
 Dash received her MFA in 1985 at the UCLA Film School and is one of the graduates and filmmakers known as the L.A.
 Rebellion.

 The L.A.
 Rebellion refers to the first African and African-American students who studied film at UCLA.
 Through their collective efforts, they sought to put an end to the prejudices of Hollywood by creating experimental and unconventional films.
 The main goal of these films was to create original Black stories and bring them to the main screens.
 After Dash had written and directed several shorts, her 1991 feature Daughters of the Dust became the first full-length film directed by an African-American woman to obtain general theatrical release in the United States.
-In 2004, Daughters of the Dust was named to the National Film Registry by the Library of Congress.
-Stemming from the film’s success, Dash also released novels of the same title in 1992 and ‘99.
-This film even inspired Beyoncé, arguably the music industry’s most influential artist, with her 2016 album titled Lemonade.
+In 2004, Daughters of the Dust was named to the National Film Registry by the Library of Congress for its "cultural, historical and aesthetic significance".
+Stemming from the film's success, Dash also released novels of the same title in 1992 and 1999.
+The film was later a key inspiration for Beyoncé's 2016 album Lemonade.

 Daughters of the Dust is a fictionalized telling of her father's Gullah family who lived off the coast of South Carolina and Georgia in 1902.
-Maintaining their strong ties to African culture, traditions, and language, the Peazant family ponders the meaning of their planned migration to the U.S. mainland.
+Maintaining strong ties to African culture, traditions, and language, the Peazant family reflects on the significance of their planned migration to the U.S. mainland.
 The film features black women's stories, striking visuals shot on location and a non-linear narrative.
-It is included in the National Film Registry of the Library of Congress for its cultural, historical and aesthetic significance."Dash has written two books on Daughters of the Dust—a "making of" history co-written with Toni Cade Bambara and bell hooks, and a sequel, set 20 years after the film's story.
+Dash has written two books on Daughters of the Dust—a "making of" history co-written with Toni Cade Bambara and bell hooks, and a sequel, set 20 years after the film's story.
 Daughters of the Dust continues to have a widespread cultural impact today, as it was named one of the most significant films of the last 30 years, by IndieWire.